-The new scholarship program is funded with proceeds from the PGA TOUR Champions American Family Insurance Championship distributed through the Foundation.
-Since 2016 when the inaugural tournament was held, more than $4.7 million in proceeds has been donated through more than 185 grants.
+The scholarship program is funded with proceeds from the PGA TOUR Champions American Family Insurance Championship distributed through the Foundation, which has also distributed grants to the American Family Children’s Hospital and hundreds of charitable organizations.

-Scholarship applicants had to be high school seniors and earn at least a 3.0 GPA on a 4.0 scale, and demonstrated participation in the game of golf through competitive participation, recreational participation, employment at a golf course or golf retailer, caddying at a golf course, and/or by volunteering at a golf tournament.
-They must also have displayed exemplary character, leadership and community service, along with other requirements.
+Scholarship applicants have to be high school seniors and earn at least a 3.0 GPA on a 4.0 scale, and demonstrate participation in the game of golf through competitive participation, recreational participation, employment at a golf course or golf retailer, caddying at a golf course, and/or by volunteering at a golf tournament.
+They must also display exemplary character, leadership and community service, along with other requirements.

 The Scholarship application process was administered by a third party, Scholarship America.

 For more information about the PGA TOUR American Family Insurance Championship, visit the tournament website.

 Established in 2013 when Steve Stricker became a brand ambassador for American Family Insurance, the mission of the foundation is to inspire and develop strong families and healthy kids so they can pursue their dreams.
 The foundation supports organizations that produce tangible outcomes that align with this mission.
 Web: www.amfamchampionship.com/foundation-and-charities/; Twitter: @StrickerFNDN